JT-808/Tiny-PomoPal/README.md

 ## Installation

-Coming soon
+- Coming soon

 ## Features

-- Customizable Work and Break Times and Number of Rounds Select your preferred work and break times and the number of repetition rounds.
+- **Customizable Work and Break Times and Number of Rounds**
+  - Select your preferred work and break times and the number of repetition rounds.

-- Start Delay
+- **Start Delay**

-  A short countdown before the timer starts to allow preparation.
+  - A short countdown before the timer starts to allow preparation.

-- Manage Profiles
+- **Manage Profiles**

-  Create, select, and delete different profiles to track your work times.
+  - Create, select, and delete different profiles to track your work times.

-- Audio Notifications
+- **Audio Notifications**

-  Hear a sound when switching between work and break phases.
+  - Hear a sound when switching between work and break phases.

-- Local Profile Storage
+- **Local Profile Storage**

-  Save your profiles locally on your device.
+  - Save your profiles locally on your device.

-- Work Time Tracking
+- **Work Time Tracking**

-  Track and save your total work time.
+  - Track and save your total work time.

+- **View Total Work Time**
-  View total work time spent with a specific profile.
+  - See the total work time spent with a specific profile.

+## Coming Soon

+- More customization options
+- Improved user interface
+- Synchronization with online services
+- Statistics and reports

+---

+Stay tuned for more updates and new features!